Instant Pot Pizza Pasta

 • Add pasta.
 Stir to combine.

-• Cover and seal the lid.
-Make sure the valve points to Sealed.
-Change the setting to manual and adjust the time to 5 minutes on High Pressure.
+• Secure the lid and cover it adequately.
+Ensure the valve is set to the "Sealed" position.
+Switch the setting to Manual and set the timer for 5 minutes on High Pressure.

-• Once the Instant Pot beeps to show that it's done, do a quick release by changing the position of the valve to Vent.
-Carefully remove the cover and stir.
+• When the Instant Pot beeps to indicate it is done, perform a quick release by moving the valve to the Vent position.
+Carefully remove the lid and stir the contents.

 • Turn off the Instant Pot.
 Remove the lid and stir the pasta.

-• Top with the cheese, put the lid back on, but don't seal.
+• Top with the cheese, then put the lid back on, but don't seal it.
 Allow a minute or two for the cheese to start melting.
 Stir to combine.

 • Serve topped with chopped parsley.